 - Read the syllabus, it talks about grading in detail!
 What follows are highlights.

 - Regular letter grades will be given for this course (A+, A, A-, B+, etc.).

 - Based mostly on a final exam

-- 1/2 multiple-choice, closed-book

-- 1/2 essay, open-book/open-notes
+- Format pending ... it depends on covid contingencies

 - Also can affect your course grade:

 - things set out in the syllabus, including:

 - attendance

 - class participation (incl. classroom conduct)

-- · academic misconduct
+- academic misconduct